pydicom/pydicom/doc/old/working_with_overlays.rst

   from pydicom.pixel_data_handlers.numpy_handler import pack_bits
   packed_bytes = pack_bits(arr)

+  # Pad the value if odd-length
+  if len(packed_bytes) % 2:
+      packed_bytes += b'\x00'

   # Update the element value
   ds[0x6000, 0x3000].value = packed_bytes
   ds.save_as("temp.dcm")

-Some changes may require other DICOM tags to be modified.
+Some changes may require other DICOM elements to be modified.
 For example, if the overlay data is reduced (e.g. a :math:`512 \times 512` image is collapsed to :math:`256 \times 256`) then the corresponding (60xx,0010) *Overlay Rows* and (60xx,0011) *Overlay Columns* should be set appropriately.
 You must explicitly set these yourself; pydicom does not do so automatically.